-In 1965, a series of wage issues emerged between growers and Filipino workers throughout Southern California, with the Filipinos offered lower wages than Mexican workers.
+In 1965, a series of wage disputes emerged between growers and Filipino American workers throughout Southern California, with the Filipino Americans offered lower wages than Mexican workers.
 Larry Itliong and Ben Gines of the AWOC demanded the same pay as other workers, but were not successful.
-Itliong considered calling for a strike, but there was little support among the larger unions for a strike by Filipino farm workers.
-Nevertheless, on September 8, 1965, the Delano-area local of the AWOC met for a strike vote at the Filipino Community Hall, and despite warnings about the sacrifices that could be involved, the majority of Filipino farm workers voted to go on strike.
+Itliong considered calling for a strike, but there was little support among the larger unions for a strike by Filipino American farm workers.
+Nevertheless, on September 8, 1965, the Delano-area local of the AWOC met for a strike vote at the Filipino Community Hall.
+Despite warnings about the sacrifices that could be involved, the AWOC members voted to go on strike.

-THE FWA JOINS THE DELANO GRAPE STRIKE
+THE NFWA JOINS THE DELANO GRAPE STRIKE

-The FWA board (now the National Farm Worker Association, or NFWA) offered Itliong their support, endorsed by a general membership vote on September 16 at Our Lady of Guadalupe Catholic Church in Delano.
-A huge crowd overwhelmingly voted to strike.
+The officers of the FWA (now the National Farm Worker Association, or NFWA) offered the AWOC their support.
+On September 16, at Our Lady of Guadalupe Catholic Church in Delano, the full NFWA membership overwhelmingly voted to strike.

 The Filipino Community Hall in Delano became the shared AWOC/NFWA strike headquarters.
 Growers and labor contractors had often segregated Filipino and Chicano farm workers into separate picking crews and exploited ethnic animosities to break up labor disputes.
-Soon after the strike began, however, the Filipino Community Hall became the scene of regular inter-ethnic meals for those working the picket lines, and Friday night meetings of all AWOC and NFWA members.
+Soon after the strike began, however, the Filipino Community Hall became the scene of regular inter-ethnic meals for those working the picket lines and Friday night meetings of all AWOC and NFWA members.
 Inter-racial alliances, as well as alliances with religious groups, civil rights activists, and student groups, were crucial.